jperillo/Synology_dashboard_grafana/README.md

 # Synology_dashboard_grafana
 A grafana dashboard for monitoring Synology NAS

+Dependencies
+InfluxDB as the time-series database
+Telegraf as the collector

 Quick Start
 - Enable SNMP on your Synology NAS
 - Merge input_syno_telegraf.conf with your local Telegraf instance configuration (or create a new instance)